 Fei Wang’s major research interests include machine learning, data mining, social informatics and healthcare informatics.
 He has published over 100 papers on the top venues of the relevant fields.

 Predictive modeling lies in the heart of many medical informatics problems, such as early detection of some chronic diseases and patient hospitalization/readmission prediction.
 The data those predictive models are built upon are Electronic Medical Records (EMR), which are systematic collection of patient information including demographics, diagnosis, medication, lab tests, etc. We refer those information as patient features.
 High quality features are of vital importance to building successful predictive models.
 However, the features extracted directly from EMRs are typically noisy, heterogeneous and very sparse.
 In this talk, I will present a feature engineering pipeline on how to construct effective features from those EMRs, which includes three steps: (1) feature augmentation, constructing more effective derived features based on existing features; (2) feature densification, imputes the missing feature values; (3) feature selection, identify the most representative and predictive features.
-I will also show the empirical results on predictive modeling for the onsets of real world Congestive Heart Failure patients to demonstrate the advantages of the proposed pipeline.https://sites.google.com/site/feiwang03/
+I will also show the empirical results on predictive modeling for the onsets of real world Congestive Heart Failure patients to demonstrate the advantages of the proposed pipeline.Dr.
+Fei Wang is currently a research staff member in Healthcare Analytics Research group, IBM T. J. Watson Research Center.
+He got his Ph.d. from Department of Automation, Tsinghua University in 2008.
+Dr. Wang’s major research interests include machine learning, data mining, social informatics and healthcare informatics.
+He has published over 100 papers on the top venues of the relevant fields.
+Dr. Wang served on the program committee member/chair of many international conferences and workshops, and reviewer/guest editor of many reputable journals.
+He gave tutorials on different topics on CIKM2008, SDM 2009, ICDM 2009, SDM 2012 and SDM 2013.
+His research paper was selected as the recipient of the “Honorable mention of the best research paper award” in ICDM 2010, and best research paper finalist in SDM 2011.More information can be found on his homepage at https://sites.google.com/site/feiwang03/.

-Assistant Professor, Department of Management Information Systems, Temple University
+Assistant Professor of Department of Management Information Systems, Temple University

 Comparing Peer Influences in Large Social Networks